AnKano/karafuto-core/readme.md

 ## License

 I don't know which license to choose...
 Let it be this one.
+Prohibited for any military use.
+Fuck the war!

 ```
 /******************************************************************************